go2scope/MM-storage-api/README.md

 ```

 ### Snap and Save
 Performs a single image acquisition and sends the image to the Storage device.
 Metadata is optional, as the mandatory meta will be auto-generated.
 Coordinate data item is also optional.
-For example we can use this variable to assign the depth value to Z coordinate.
+For example, this variable can assign the depth value to the Z coordinate.
 That would enable some rudimentary sorting features along coordinates.

 ```
 void acqSnapAndSave(string handle, int frame, int channel, int slice, int position, string imageMeta, string coordDataItem);